sowahm808/GFHarvestFE/docs/firebase-setup.md

 - **schoolWork** – academic progress entries.
 Store `childId`, `parentId` and `timestamp`.
 - **projects** – project tracker entries.
 Store `childId`, `parentId` and `timestamp`.
 - **bibleQuestions** – pool of quiz questions.
 No user‑specific fields required.
+- **userStats** – points and streak information used for the leaderboard.
+Document ID matches the child's UID.

 Every document that references a child should include `childId` and `parentId`.
 This allows security rules to verify ownership.

 ## Security Rules

 A set of sample Firestore rules is provided in `firebase/firestore.rules`.
 These rules grant each parent read access to their child’s documents while allowing the child to create and read their own data.
+The `userStats` collection, used for the leaderboard, is readable by any authenticated user while write access is limited to the child’s UID.

 ## Indexes